hgruber/zabbix-d3js-widgets/README.md

 * open `samples.html` in the web browser of your choice.

-the `samples.html` is pre-configured to access a demo Zabbix instance located on zabbix.org and shows a sample for each widget. due to lack of <a href="https://support.zabbix.com/browse/ZBXNEXT-1193">ZBXNEXT-1193</a> the timeSeries widget makes no use of item trends.
+the `samples.html` is pre-configured to access a demo Zabbix instance located on zabbix.org and shows a sample for each widget.

 itemGauge
 =========